 Rhonda's been granted a rare gift.
 She's had time to frame her thoughts, share memories most precious to her, express regret for things left undone, or unsaid, and offer sage advice for those around her.
 This remarkable time of closure is proving therapeutic for everyone, myself included.
 I've certainly come to appreciate the depth of her character in ways I'd failed to comprehend until now.

 I envy the Smiths.
 My family never had this experience with either of my parents.
 Dad was in total denial until the bitter end.
-He’d never talk about how he was feeling or what mattered most to him while Mum’s advanced dementia stopped her from articulating anything meaningful beyond a fleeting, wry smile.
+He’d never talk about how he was feeling or what mattered most to him while Mum’s advanced dementia prevented her from articulating anything more meaningful than a fleeting, wry smile.

 No doubt we have some heart-breaking days ahead.
 However, for now, we’re celebrating Rhonda’s kindness, generosity of spirit, and genuine warmth – with her still in the room.